 In our experience, there are very few (if any) DIY remedies that will eradicate Japanese knotweed completely.
 Our advice?
 If you find Japanese knotweed on your property, you should get it checked out and treated by professionals as soon as possible!

 Request a FREE Japanese Knotweed Survey >

 Some things are best left to the professionals.
-If you have any questions about treating Japanese knotweed, you can drop us an email here firstname.lastname@example.org.
+If you have any questions about treating Japanese knotweed, please feel free to get in touch.